Context

 The platform is about to be released to early facilitators in beta form to test and make additional feature requests.

-I’m excited to see how this helps lighten the administrative load and let practitioners focus on the work.
+I’m excited to see how this helps lighten the administrative load and lets practitioners focus more on the field work.